paulscherrerinstitute/wica-http/README.md

 :construction:
 Note: this README is still **under construction** and may contain incorrect or misleading information.

-# Wica-HTTP
+# Overview

-This is the Wica-HTTP Git repository, one component of the PSI's WICA software suite.
+This is the Wica-HTTP Git repository, one component of PSI's WICA software suite.

 WICA stands for *Web Interface for Controls Applications*.
 The basic idea is to support the streaming of live data from a distributed control system to update a user's web pages in real-time.